-Often, the Priority of an incident that is determined by the agent is incorrect.
-Implementing robust methods to prioritize tickets will help agents in managing their workload and focus on more pressing and time-bound incidents.
+Often, when an incident’s priority is determined by an agent, it results in ambiguity.
+More robust methods to prioritize tickets will help agents to manage their workload with more focus on critical and time-bound incidents.

 In Freshservice, you can create a Priority Matrix to standardize the Priority decisions.
-This takes the guesswork out and makes priority determination simple and structured.
+This removes the ambiguity around an agent’s guesses and makes priority determination simple and structured.

 Priority Matrix allows an admin to define what Priority should be used based on each combination of Urgency and Impact associated with an incident.

 Impact- The effect an incident will have on service levels.

 For example, an internet outage will have a "High" impact as it can affect many employees.
 But, if an internet outage happens only for a particular conference room, it may have a "Low" impact.